 In The Discovery of Jeanne Baret Glynis Ridley does not glorify the acts of this woman or her fellow adventurers.
-She presents the unpleasant aspects of history in context but retains an objectivity that I respected.
+She presents the unpleasant aspects of history in context and retains a researcher’s objectivity.
+A fascinating read.

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5

-* I received this paperback copy from Crown Publishing, Random House for review purposes.
+* I received a paperback copy from Crown Publishing – Random House for review purposes.
 My receiving this title at no cost did not impact my ability to express my honest opinions about it.